fortytw2/barrage/README.md

 cross-compiled for any platform that Go runs on.

-Setup a `config.toml` as the example `config.ex.toml` shows - default values should be more than fine.
+Setup a `config.toml` as the example `config.ex.toml` shows - default values should be more than fine.cd

 Runtime Dependencies
 ------